|

 D. Pre-school

-period - earliest memories,
+period - earliest memories, recollections of parents,

-uncles and aunts, other relatives.
+older brothers and sisters, uncles and aunts, other relatives.

 E. Childhood